 A Beloved Game Show Is Being Revived 10 Years After Cancellation

-The show was canceled due to low ratings, but to this day many fans remember it fondly.
+The show was canceled due to low ratings, but many fans remember it fondly to this day.
 They are in luck since it appears to be coming back.
-The casting calls asks for "outgoing and interesting contestants who know the lyrics to the biggest hits of all time."
+The casting calls ask for "outgoing and interesting contestants who know the lyrics to the biggest hits of all time."
 It also requires applicants to be able to get themselves to southern California for filming.
 Applicants must be at least 18 years old as well.

 There is no word on what the prize structure will look like in the revival, either.
-The show originally awarded winners as much as $1 million, though the syndicated version dropped that prize down to $50,000, since episodes aired daily.
-The new casting call simply entices players with the promise of "life-changing money."
+The show originally awarded winners as much as $1 million, though the syndicated version dropped that price down to $50,000 since episodes aired daily.
+The new casting call entices players with the promise of "life-changing money."

 There is no word on where the revival might air either.
 The original version was on Fox, though it is not clear if Fox held the majority of the rights to the show itself.
-The syndicated version later had a primetime slot on VH1, which is now under the ViacomCBS umbrella, so the game show could be headed back there, or even to the company's new Paramount+ streaming service.
+The syndicated version later had a primetime slot on VH1, which is now under the ViacomCBS umbrella, so the game show could be headed back there or even to its new Paramount+ streaming service.
 So far, no platforms have announced the project.

 Don't Forget the Lyrics was credited with inspiring The Singing Bee over on NBC, a similar game show that ran around the same time.
 That show lasted until 2012 but fizzled out for low ratings.
-A whole slate of game shows dropped off around that time as well, including Are You Smarter Than a 5th Grader.
+A whole slate of game shows dropped off around that time, including Are You Smarter Than a 5th Grader.

 Today, it looks like game shows are on the rise again, and studios are ready to invest in chance.
 There is no word yet on where or when Don't Forget the Lyrics will return.